lethargilistic/OpenYourMouth/FromTheGrill/SpatchcockTurkey.md

 2. Place turkey on cutting board, spine up.
 Take a heavy set of kitchen shears and cut down either side of spine, until spine is completely removed.

-3. Flip turkey over and put both hands on center of breastbone, just like you were trying to give turkey CPR.
+3. Flip turkey over and put both hands on center of breastbone, as if you were trying to give turkey CPR.
 Give a quick, decisive downward press with both arms and you'll hear and feel the breastbone snap.
 The turkey should now lay almost flat.

 4. Coat both sides of turkey with olive oil and poultry seasoning and set aside.